bestwebsoft/htaccess-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.6.2 - 28.01.2015 =
+* Update : We updated all functionality for Limit Attempts Pro plugin.

 = V1.6.1 - 12.01.2015 =
 * Update : BWS plugins section is updated.
 * Update : We updated all functionality for wordpress 4.1.